steciuk/command-center/README.md

 # Command Center

-A Python/curses console application I created for my dad, who bravely switched from Windows to Linux but is still deathly afraid of the terminal.
+A Python console application I created for my dad, who bravely switched from Windows to Linux but is still deathly afraid of the terminal.

 This handy tool offers a range of utilities specially tailored for my dad:
 - Schedule computer shutdown